2026 Preakness Stakes: Schedule, Horses, How to Watch & More

-The odds to win the Preakness Stakes are heavily influenced by the results of the Kentucky Derby, especially if those top horses ran a faster pace at Churchill Downs.
-Preakness Stakes odds are often released shortly after the conclusion of the Derby and will take action until race time.
+The odds to win the Preakness Stakes are heavily influenced by the results of the Kentucky Derby, from returning runners to the speed rating of the Derby.

 Where can I bet on the Preakness Stakes?